Belt’s 4 RBIs, Posey HR carry Giants past Orioles 8-2

 The Orioles were without manager Brandon Hyde, who was attending his daughter’s graduation in Illinois.
 Hyde was replaced by Tim Cossins, the team’s field coordinator and catching instructor.

-“I’d be lying if I said it’s not exciting.
-Pretty cool,” said Cossins, whose last managerial gig was in the Florida State League around 2005.
+“It was an unbelievable experience,” said Cossins, whose last managerial gig was in the Florida State League around 2005.
+“It’s something I’ll look back on forever and appreciate.”

 POMERANZ TO BULLPEN

 Struggling Giants lefty Drew Pomeranz (1-6, 8.08 ERA) will likely miss at least one start after surrendering eight runs in 1 1/3 innings against the Orioles on Friday night.
-With an off day Monday, manager Bruce Bochy will shuffle his rotation and send Pomeranz to the bullpen.
+With an off day Monday, Bochy will shuffle his rotation and send Pomeranz to the bullpen.
 “He could help us Sunday, if we needed it,” Bochy said.

 TRAINER’S ROOM

-Giants: RHP Trevor Gott (right forearm strain) should be ready to come off the IL on Tuesday, Bochy said. … LHP Travis Bergen (shoulder strain) will need two or three rehab outings before the team considers taking him off the IL, Bochy said.
-Bergen has not pitched since May 17.
+Giants: Posey tweaked his right hamstring and will be rested Sunday. … Pitching coach Curt Young was hospitalized Friday night to have his knee drained of infection.
+He will remain hospitalized through the weekend. … RHP Trevor Gott (right forearm strain) should be ready to come off the IL on Tuesday, Bochy said.

-Orioles: OF-1B Mark Trumbo, who’s recovering from right knee surgery, was 3 for 13 with a double in three rehab games with Class AA Bowie through Friday.
+Orioles: OF-1B Mark Trumbo, who’s recovering from right knee surgery, was 3 for 13 with a double in three rehab games with Double-A Bowie through Friday.
+He has yet to play consecutive days.

 UP NEXT